 Aberdeen Fish Market Yee Hope Seafood Restaurant

-The sprawling waterfront Aberdeen Fish Market supplies roughly 70% of seafood to our fair city.
-So, it makes sense that a delicious (yet mysterious to the public) seafood eatery operates within the bustling market.
-Reserving a table, pre-ordering and going with a Canto-speaker is a must, but take note that this place is only open until 2pm.
-Produce-wise the gangs all here: scallops, prawns, crab, squid, fish, clams and more, all cooked Cantonese-style for local foodies and the hard-working fisherman who caught the goods.
+The sprawling waterfront Aberdeen Fish Market supplies roughly 70% of seafood to our fair city, so it makes sense that a delicious seafood eatery operates within the bustling market.
+Reserving a table, pre-ordering and going with a Canto-speaker is a must, and also take note that this place is only open until 2pm.
+Produce-wise, the gang’s all here: scallops, prawns, crab, squid, fish, clams and more, all cooked Cantonese-style.
 Did we mention the bite-sized Hong Kong French Toast?

 Nam Long Shan Road Cooked Food Market

-When exiting the MTR station, it’s hard to miss the district’s slightly rundown yet popular two-storey cooked food centre.
-Full of affordable cha chaan tengs and Thai eateries, this market has been a long-time favourite for WCH dwellers.
-The most popular spots being Green Curry House and Pattaya Thai Food.
-Both serve authentic curry, rice and noodle dishes as well as tasty Thai treats like mango sticky rice and coconut custard cones.
+When exiting Wong Chuk Hang MTR station, it’s hard to miss the district’s slightly rundown yet popular two-storey cooked food centre.
+Full of affordable dai pai dongs and Thai eateries, this market has been a long-time favourite for WCH dwellers.
+A go-to of ours is Green Curry House, which serves up authentic curry, rice and noodle dishes, as well as delightful Thai desserts like mango sticky rice.

 Nam Long Shan Road Cooked Food Market, 1 Nam Long Shan Road, Wong Chuk Hang, Hong Kong

-Lebanese chef Maria Bizri’s Middle Eastern dishes feed Hongkongers at their homes, offices, event venues and even in Pomegranate’s own gorgeous space (which also boasts a large outdoor terrace).
+Lebanese chef Maria Bizri’s Middle Eastern dishes feed Hongkongers at their homes, offices, event venues and even in Pomegranate’s own gorgeous Wong Chuk Hang space (which also boasts a large outdoor terrace).
 In recent years, the team has expanded and now also offers European, American and Asian cuisines for anything from cocktail parties to eight-course dinners.
-If you’re in the area for lunch on a weekday, be sure to check ahead to see if chef Maria’s ever-changing lunch menu has relaunched for 2018.

 One of Hong Kong’s most popular microbreweries currently has a strong mix of year-round and seasonal ales, IPAs, pale ales, lagers, porters, pilsners and white beers circulating Hong Kong’s craft brew scene.
-There’s even a handful of special collabs which can be found at well-known establishments.
 The brewery is occasionally open for Saturday tours so book the squad in for a tasting tour to witness where all the hoppy magic happens.
-And then drunkenly shop for growlers, branded merch, gifts and bottles to your heart’s delight.
-It’s worth noting that the brewery itself is actually unlicensed, so you can only taste the brews as part of a tour or to sample before buying and taking away!
+And then drunkenly shop for growlers, branded merch, gifts and bottles to your heart’s content.

 Young Master Ales Brewery, G/F, Sungib Industrial Centre, 53 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.youngmasterales.com

-This might be a one-of-a-kind thing: a Hong Kong-meets-Cali-meets-Hawaii surfing lifestyle shop.
-Dubbed by the owners as an “office, shop, board cave, beer fridge and hangout”, it’s a good-looking spot to shop for surfboards, fins, wax, surf cases, apparel, hats, bags and some random bits for the home.
+A Hong Kong-meets-Cali-meets-Hawaii surfing lifestyle shop, dubbed by the owners as an “office, shop, board cave, beer fridge and hangout”.
+It’s a good-looking spot to shop for surfboards, fins, wax, surf cases, apparel, hats, bags and some random bits for the home.